 Growing Adoption of the Metric System

 While the United States remains one of the few countries that still predominantly use the imperial system, there is a gradual trend toward the adoption of the metric system.
-This shift is driven by the advantages of the metric system in terms of simplicity, coherence, and compatibility with international standards.
+Consider this: this shift is driven by the advantages of the metric system in terms of simplicity, coherence, and compatibility with international standards.
 Many industries in the US, such as science, technology, and manufacturing, already use the metric system extensively.
 While a full-scale conversion to the metric system in the US is unlikely in the near future, the trend toward increased metric usage is expected to continue.

 Advancements in Weighing Technology